 Steve, the financial planner, added that “having a clear set of proven activities, implemented on a regular basis, makes it very easy to stick with the plan.”
 And he stressed that following the plan means, “you avoid recreating the wheel and you pick up speed and efficiency when you are not constantly having to figure out what to do to maintain meaningful and memorable outreach with your referral sources.”
 This is the what you do for your referral sources in-between receiving referrals.

 Amanda Mingo, an attorney, felt after going through the Growth By Referrals program that she had a process that worked for her and who she was.
 Authenticity is a big component of the program and she was able to build a process or system that would work for her.
 Those easy steps to follow were “extremely manageable and it is using a method that is tried and true to plug-in pieces that will work for you.”

 3. Receiving referrals can be consistent when you follow the process/plan consistently.

 The key word here is consistency!
 For anything to happen, you need to be willing to be consistent.
-That is one thing all of my students in the Growth By Referrals program clue into pretty quickly.
-One outreach to your referral sources will only get you so far.
+That is one thing all of my students in the Growth By Referrals program cue into pretty quickly.
+Only doing one outreach to your referral sources will only get you so far.
 One handwritten note will only be remembered for so long.
 You need a plan to follow that allows you to be consistent.

 Steve shared, “the beauty of Stacey’s system is that you can concentrate solely on your definied activities (which you control) and the trust that the referrals will follow.
 But the activities lead to referrals over time.”